sandhawke/datapages/README.md

 turn off, I sometimes run it inside an emacs "shell" window, which has better search than my terminal (while still having the output colorized).

+## Credits and Disclaimer

+This material is based upon work supported by the National Science Foundation under Grant No. 1313789.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.